HExSA-Lab/nautilus/CONTRIBUTING.md

 in the header file.

-2. **`nk_` prefix**: Major interface functions should be named with the prefix "nk_".
+2. **`nk_` prefix**: Major interface functions should be named with the prefix `nk_`.
 This allows easy understanding of how to interact with the subsystems.
 In the case that they're interfacing with some external runtime system or library, it decreases the probability that they will collide with other functions.